 When facing a relationship conflict, make sure to not cross lines or start insulting your partner.
 Instead, the need is to stay calm and focus on the dispute or issue at hand.

 Bringing personal jibes into an argument can make things worse.
 Irrespective of what caused the issue, it is best to stay away from yelling, shouting, or cursing at the other person.
+The focus of your conversation should revolve around solving any existing misunderstandings by knowing how both of you feel about a certain thing that can be totally different from what you could have expected.
+So, try to stay calm and approachable.

 2. Create A Welcoming Environment For Open And Transparent Communication